Family Owned and Operated for 45 Years

 Cheers to Mainlands Golf Club (MGC) as November brings the 45th year of continuous operation.
 For years this par 67 ‘Florida Links’ style course has garnered the reputation of consistently excellent conditions at consistently affordable prices.
 Both discerning locals and savvy snowbirds alike, flock each year to this shorter but sweeter course in search of the Zen that golf provides.

-Comprised of nine par 3’s, 7 par 4’s, and with a par 5 on each nine, the course offers a little something for everyone.
+Comprised of seven par 3’s, nine par 4’s, and a par 5 on each nine, the course offers a little something for everyone.
 A natural match for golfers without long bomber distance, Mainlands does tease longer hitters with the possibility of driving the green on several par 4’s.
 Both par 5’s, with a well placed drive, also offer the potential for eagles.

 The MGC boasts a fully stocked pro shop, selling shoes, bags, gloves, apparel, and balls of all types, styles and prices.
 The modest snack bar offers food and beers to accompany your round.